agakshat/gym_vecenv/README.md

 3. `Cloudpickle`
 4. `numpy`

-Installation: Easiest way is to do `pip3 install gym_vecenv`
+Installation: Easiest way is to do `pip install gym_vecenv`

 If you want to build from source,